The Life and Tragedy of Civil War Socialite Hetty Cary

 A Personal Note

-Imagine my surprise when I stumbled upon the romantic yet tragic story of Hetty Cary.
-The story was very powerful for me, and I imagine if I were a young woman living in such a time, Hetty Cary would have been a role model for me.
+Imagine my surprise while reading these books when I stumbled upon the romantic yet tragic story of Hetty Cary.
+The story was compelling for me, and I imagine if I were a young woman living in such a time, Hetty Cary would have been a role model for me.
 Not because of the position she took defending the South's cause, but rather the fascinating life she led, even in its tragedy and afterward was a remarkable personal experience.

 Though many years later, after much grief, in 1879, she found comfort in marrying Newell Martin, a medical professor who taught at John Hopkins University.